-This certificate course is a blended and interactive web-based learning experience.
+This certificate course is a blended and interactive online learning experience.
 Each course includes:

 Participants require access to high-speed Internet and a computer with a camera and microphone.
 You do not need special skills to be a successful participant in a blended distance-learning environment.
 SSW will provide detailed, user-friendly instructions and technical support.